c7/c7.se/site/_posts/2012-10-27-from-ruby-to-go.markdown

  - Functions in Go can return multiple values.
  - Export syntax (upper case initial letter for public method names)
  - Concurrency via [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes)

+## Background

+Go is a compiled, garbage-collected, concurrent programming language developed by Google.
+The initial design of Go was started in September 2007 by Robert Griesemer, Rob Pike, and Ken Thompson.

+## Getting started

+> You don’t even have to install Go to start experimenting with it.

+The web site has a neat interactive [Tour of Go](http://tour.golang.org/) and there is also the [Go Playground](http://play.golang.org/), a web service that receives a Go program, compiles, links, and runs the program inside a sandbox, then returns the output.
+(A little bit like [Try Ruby](http://tryruby.org/))

 ## Installing Go